ShiLab-Bioinformatics/variScan/Algorithm-description.md

   3 total positions - 1 explicit mismatch = 2 implicit matches
 ```

-Hence, the total matched-base count of this read when it is mapped to the 50th-54th bases in `seq 137` is:
+Hence, the total matched-base count in `seq 137` is:

 ```text
 explicit matches from match-mode positions